hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 # Why ClickFix Is So Effective

-- **Familiarity Breeds Trust**
+### Familiarity Breeds Trust
-Most users have seen CAPTCHAs and login verification steps hundreds of times.
-The attacker piggybacks on this familiarity to lower suspicion.
+Most users have seen CAPTCHAs and verification steps countless times.
+Attackers piggyback on this familiarity to lower suspicion.

-- **Low Technical Barrier for Attackers**
+### Low Technical Barrier for Attackers
-No advanced exploit is needed — just a well-crafted web page and social engineering.
+No advanced exploit is needed; just a convincing web page and social engineering.

-- **Bypasses Many Security Tools**
+### Bypasses Many Security Tools
-Security software often relies on detecting suspicious downloads or exploit patterns.
-With ClickFix, the user initiates the action, which can appear “legitimate” to the system.
+Because the user initiates execution, security software may treat the action as “legitimate.”

-- **Leverages Legitimate Windows Tools**
+### Leverages Built-in Windows Tools
-By using built-in executables (`mshta`, `powershell`), attackers bypass basic executable blocking and blend in with normal system operations.
+By abusing mshta and powershell, attackers blend malicious activity with normal system operations.

 # Real Campaign Examples